ABB Electrification Products Division

 The following graphs provide a visual reference of the improved protective response with breaker and current-limiting miniature circuit breaker coordination. in the first graph, the time current curves show circuit breaker performance characteristics on a logarithmic scale. it shows a downstream Branch Breaker B and Main Breaker A without coordination. note that there is no separation between the curves.
 The branch breaker will react to a fault while the main breaker will also open and de- energize all other downstream circuits.

-The chart below is a graphical representation of a downstream branch breaker (B curve) and a main breaker (A curve) with selective coordination.
+Chart 2, is a graphical representation of a downstream branch breaker (B curve) and a main breaker (A curve) with selective coordination.
 The separation between the curves means that the branch breaker will react to a fault faster while the main breaker remains closed and energized.
 Even at high short-circuit currents the branch breaker reacts below the threshold of the main breaker.

 Whether in new designs or retrofits, incorporating selective breaker coordination typically requires some additional costs and new electrical-system components. in critical load applications, the potential risks and losses resulting from a system failure may easily justify the incrementally higher design and construction costs.
 Facility managers should determine whether the added expense will be offset by the enhanced reliability.